Azimuthal fluctuations and number of muons at the ground in muon-depleted proton air showers at PeV energies: Discussion and conclusions

 \section{Discussion and conclusions}

-The number of muons produced in a high energy hadronic-induced shower that reaches the ground at a high altitude is an order of magnitude higher than that produced in a gamma-induced shower of the same reconstructed energy.
-Thus, $N_{\mu}$ is an excellent g/h discriminator, ensuring rejection levels of the order of $10^{-4}$ at the PeV energies.
+The number of muons produced on average in a high energy hadronic-induced shower that reaches the ground at a high altitude is an order of magnitude higher than that produced in a gamma-induced shower of the same reconstructed energy.
+Thus, $N_{\mu}$ is an excellent g/h discriminator, ensuring rejection levels of the order of $10^{-4}$ at the PeV energies~\cite{LHAASO_KM2A_performance}.
 However, at these energies and altitudes, the number of EAS photons and electrons reaching the ground is many orders of magnitude higher than the number of their companion muons.
 In this way, directly counting muons requires the use of shielded detectors with some inert material such as earth (e.g. \cite{1994NIMPA,Aab_2021,LHAASO_muon}), water (e.g. \cite{MARTA}, \cite{DLWCD_Antoine}) or concrete and iron (e.g. \cite{AGASA}, \cite{KASCADE}).
-It is an effective but highly costly strategy to implement in large areas ( $\sim$ few ${\rm km^2}$) observatories.
+It is an effective strategy, but highly costly to implement in large-area observatories (approximately a few ${\rm km^2}$).

-Alternatively, the $LCm$ variable, which quantifies the azimuthal non-uniformity in the pattern of the shower at the ground, was found to be highly correlated, at the level of the mean values, with $N_{\mu}$~\cite{LCm}, and it is easy to implement at a reasonable low cost.

-In this work, a simulation strategy was conceived to analyse the rare muon-depleted shower events (main background source for gamma PeV showers), and with it, it was shown that the $\Smu$ and $LCm$ variable continue to have a high correlation, leading thus to equivalent rejection levels for both variables.
-This conclusion holds for all the tested array fill factors, which span from $50\%$ down to $1.4\%$.
+In this work, a simulation strategy was conceived to analyse the rare muon-depleted shower events, the main background source for gamma PeV showers.
+With it, it was shown that the $\Smu$ and $LCm$ variables continue to have a high correlation, outperforming the discrimination power of the direct $N_{\mu}$-based methods.
+This conclusion holds for all the tested array fill factors, which span from $100\%$ down to $1.4\%$ and it is valid even when an ideal muon detector with perfect efficiency is assumed, while the LCm calculations rely on realistic simulations of the WCD signals recorded by stations on the ground surface.

-The findings in this work constitute a unique opportunity to build a cost-effective gamma-ray observatory, based on water Cherenkov detectors, able to cope with a wide energy range (from hundreds of GeV to many tens of PeV).
-In this optimised array, which would be able to sample the shower calorimetric footprint, both the FF and the number of PMTs in each WCD station would be higher in the inner regions and would become progressively lower towards the outer regions.
+The findings in this work further support the use of $LCm$ as an excellent gamma-hadron discriminator, emphasizing its potential as a valuable tool for future ground-based, wide field-of-view gamma-ray experiments targeting the hundreds of TeV to PeV energy range~\cite{SWGO}.